Easy Peasy Planning

 Start with our Easy Peasy Funeral Plan.
 If it seems initially daunting, perhaps begin with the things you definitely don’t want, which will help to shape the things you do.

-The most significant decision is either cremation (and what is to happen to your ashes) or burial (natural or conventional and at which cemetery).
+The most significant decision is either cremation (and what will happen to your ashes) or burial (natural or conventional) and at which cemetery.

 Consult with family and friends, those most likely to be responsible for your arrangements on your behalf (probably the Executors nominated in your Will).